Rebecca9785/NBA-Game-Prediction-MengYuan-Shi-Austin-Le/README.md

   - Appends all player edges from all season onto a single graph
   - Embedd player categorical statistics onto each node
   - runs graphSage model to learn over features

+### Outputs
+  - The outputs printed will be the corresponding accuracies obtained after the training
   - ~5min runtime

 ### Responsibility